Priss Fotheringham: The Six Windmills

 Fotheringham eventually set up as the madam of The Jack-a-Newberry, a tavern on the corner of Whitecross Street and Old Street which was named after the main character of Thomas Deloney's novel Jack of Newbury.
 She changed the tavern's name to The Six Windmills, and gained notoriety through the expanding printing industry in London.
 References to the Fotheringham's brothel appear in John Garfield's The Wandering Whore (1660), and The Unparalleled Practices of Mrs Fotheringham (1660); Strange and True News from JackaNewberries (1660); the Strange and True Conference between Two Notorious Bawds (1660) and Man in the Moon (1660).

 Her fame stemmed partly from her popularisation of the novelty sex act of 'chucking', which dated back to ancient Rome.
-She would stand on her head naked with her legs apart and have customers throw coins into her "commodity" (a common metaphor at the time for the vagina.)
+She would stand on her head naked with her legs apart and have customers throw coins into her vagina.
 "According to legend, she could fit 16 half-crowns (40 shillings) in there", notes one modern commentator.
 On some occasions wine was also poured into her commodity.
 She performed chucking several times a day.
 The tavern was nicknamed Priscilla Fotheringham's Chuck Office, and the Half Crown Chuck Office.

 As Fotheringham aged, she trained new talent to perform chucking, notably the Dutch prostitute known as 'Mrs Cupid'.
 Although Mrs Cupid used Rhenish wine during her act, Fotheringham would only use the best Sack wine as it smarted less.